edwarddistel/flickr-deduper/README.md

     1. `FLICKR_CONSUMER_KEY` and `FLICKR_CONSUMER_SECRET` are the values you just obtained from Flickr
     1. The next 5 (`FLICKR_REQUEST_TOKEN` to `FLICKR_OAUTH_TOKEN_VERIFIER`) will be obtained from the app.
 Leave them `tbd` for now
     1. Enter your `FLICKR_ALBUM_ID` and `USER_ID` obtained above
+    1. Choose the primary photo for the album (or use the existing one) by navigating to it via a web browser and saving the photo ID in `FLICKR_PRIMARY_PHOTO_ID`
     1. Leave `LOCAL_KEY_FILE` and `LOCAL_CERT_FILE` alone
 1. Ensure you have NodeJS installed ([instructions](https://nodejs.org/en/download/package-manager/))
 1. **Optional:** install `nvm` ([instructions](https://github.com/nvm-sh/nvm)) and run `nvm use` to use the version of NodeJS I specified in the `.nvmrc` file